zhonghuitech/vfg/README.md

 import ElementPlus from "element-plus"; // based on element-plus. import "element-plus/theme-chalk/index.css";
 import * as ElIcon from "@element-plus/icons-vue";
-import { VueDraggableNext } from "vue-draggable-next";
+import { VueDraggable } from 'vue-draggable-plus'

 import zhCn from "element-plus/es/locale/lang/zh-cn";
 import hljs from "highlight.js";